OutSystems/docs-product/src/ref/ui-patterns/web/buttongroup.md

 ---
 tags: runtime-traditionalweb;
-summary: Advanced use cases for the Button Group UI Pattern
+summary: Advanced use cases for the Button Group UI Pattern.
 ---

-# Advanced use cases for the Button Group UI Pattern Reference
+# Button Group Reference

 ## Layout and Classes